Visual correspondence-based explanations improve AI robustness and human-AI team accuracy: Implementation details

 \subsection{Generating Adversarial Patch dataset}

-\citet{brown2017adversarial} generated a \textit{universal} adversarial patch to fool image classifiers to recognize everything as \class{toaster}.
-This patch misleads models' attention, overly looking at the most salient item while ignoring the remaining pixels.
+\citet{brown2017adversarial} generated a \textit{universal} adversarial patch to fool image classifiers into recognizing everything as \class{toaster}.
+This patch misleads the models' attention, by having them look only at the most salient item while ignoring the remaining pixels.
 We apply this attack on ImageNet validation set, resulting in 50K Adversarial Patch images of $240\times240$ px.
-The patches are circles with the size of $5$\% the input image, targeting on ResNet-50 \cite{he2016deep} classifying everything as \class{toaster} with target confidence of 90\%.
+The patches are circles with a size of $5$\% the input image, targeting ResNet-50 \cite{he2016deep} classifying everything as \class{toaster} with a target confidence of 90\%.
 The maximum attack iteration for each sample is 500.
-We only train to optimize the adversarial patch on ImageNet validation set for one epoch and save the immediate samples for the dataset.
+We only train to optimize the adversarial patch on the ImageNet validation set for one epoch and save the immediate samples for the dataset.
 We adapt the code from \cite{adv_patch_code} and make minor modifications.